 The committee of the Range Rover Register selects a charity to support each year.
 One of the main fund raising activities is to organise courtesy rides on an off-road course for members of the public to be driven around the course by our members, demonstrating the off-road ability of the Range Rover.
-Members, who receive no remuneration for their contribution, have raised thousands of pounds for the British Heart Foundation, FSIDS, Hearing Dogs for Deaf People and more recently supporting the Air Ambulance Charity, having raised over £30,000 in recent years.
+Members, who receive no remuneration for their contribution, have raised thousands of pounds for the British Heart Foundation, FSIDS, Hearing Dogs for Deaf People and more recently the Air Ambulance Charity and Prostate Cancer UK.

 Classic and Concours